The marshmallow challenge is a simple design exercise for small groups.

-In 18 minutes, each can use one yard of tape, one marshmallow, 20 sticks of spaghetti, and one yard of string to build the tallest free-standing structure with the marshmallow on the top.
+The rules are easy; in 18 minutes, each group can use 20 sticks of spaghetti, one yard of tape, and one yard of string, and one marshmallow to build the tallest structure with the marshmallow on the top.

 Just check out how to run the marshmallow challenge for detailed instructions.

-The challenge was invented by Peter Skillman of Palm, Inc. and popularized by Tom Wujec of Autodesk.
+The exercise was invented by Peter Skillman of Palm, Inc. and popularized by Tom Wujec of Autodesk.